Profile information

 Can host digital nomads

 We have Starlink Satellital Internet which works pretty reliably, and a power bank that helps bridging power outages that happen once in a while, considering that the location is quite remote.
-You can bring your dog to the area if you want to.

 How many Workawayers can stay?